 If you are missing a single tooth or many teeth, dental implants may be the right option for you.
 Dental implants can replace just one tooth as well as an entire arch of teeth.
 The results are so natural that many patients forget they even have them.
 Dental implants can also prevent oral health problems, such as bone loss and dental shifting, while preserving your facial bone structure.
 In fact, dental implants are often recommended by dental professionals as the healthiest tooth replacement option for patients who can undergo outpatient dental procedures.

 Our expert oral surgeons, Drs.
-Chien, Kheradpir, Barnhart, and Huh are highly trained in placing dental implants.
+Chien, Kheradpir, Barnhart, Huh, and Curiel are highly trained in placing dental implants.
 For more information and to schedule a consultation, contact our office in Fresno, CA. A member of our staff will be happy to assist you.

 How do dental implants work?

 A significant advantage of dental implants is that they function just like a natural tooth.
 The implant, which is a post composed of medical-grade titanium, is surgically placed beneath the gum tissue and into your jaw bone.
 The dental implant fuses with your natural bone over time, which creates a sturdy foundation for your replacement teeth.
 The abutment piece affixes to the implant post and supports the custom-designed crown.
 The results are beautiful, natural, secure, and best of all, permanent.